-In general, boundary condition loads are at a level that does not cause any damage when applied once, but when repeatedly applied, it occurs in the form of cracks or breaks.
+In general, boundary condition loads are at a level that do not cause any damage when applied once, but when repeatedly applied, damage occurs in the form of cracks or fractures.
 In other words, fatigue is the changes that occur in the internal structure of the material under variable stresses.

 Life: It is the number of cycles that the machine element can resist until it breaks.

 Fatigue damage; Breaking a material under variable dynamic loads after a certain period of time is called fatigue damage.

 Except in special cases, the stress level, which causes fatigue mostly, is less than the yield strength of the material.

 Material behavior under variable loads was first performed by Wöhler in 1866.